Crypto-Balloon/helium-py/docs/source/index.rst

 **helium-py** is the official Python library for interacting with the Helium blockchain.

-Check out the :doc:`usage` section for further information.
+Check out the :doc:`quickstart` section to get started.

 -------------------